FacebookXFlickrInstagramInstagram

 • 1

-• Raising Awareness and Responding Well to Domestic Abuse Training +
+• Raising Awareness of and Responding Well to Domestic Abuse Training +

 This course is required for all PCC members, churchwardens, clergy, readers, and many other church officers.
 It is delivered in one 90-minute session either on Zoom or in-person.
 It highlights this area of abuse which is a major issue in many of our communities, and looks at the indicators of abuse in the home context and how we respond.
 There are now many dates available for both Zoom sessions and in-person sessions throughout the diocese See More